Ilya-Meer/Ilya-Meer/content/blog/add-a-dark-theme-to-any-site/index.md

 }
 ```

 This gets us Medium, but not Wikipedia as the width of the container of the article is less than 95% of the viewport width.
-The inspector tells me that the width of the container relative to the window is 0.84, so if we adjust the value to 85%, we get Wikipedia, too.
+Turning to Wikipedia now, the element inspector tells me that the width of the article's container div relative to the window is 0.84, so if we adjust the value to 85%, we get Wikipedia, too.
 Combining everything we've got so far gives us:

 ```javascript
 javascript: (function() {